sasever/AML-service-labs/lab-0/README.md

 The following sections describe the setup process for each environment.

-# Quickstart: Visual Studio 2017 and PyCharm
+# Quickstart: Visual Studio 2017, PyCharm, Jupyter
 The quickest way to get going with the labs is to deploy the Deep Learning Virtual Machine (DLVM).

 1. Follow these instructions for [creating an Deep Learning Virtual Machine](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/provision-deep-learning-dsvm).
 Be sure you do the following:
     - OS Type: Select Windows 2016
-    - Location: Choose a region that provides NC series VM's, such as East US, East US 2, North Central US, South Central US and West US 2.
+    - Location: Choose a region that provides NC series VM's, such as East US, East US 2, North Central US, South Central US, West US 2, West Europe.
 Be sure to visit the [Azure Products by Region](https://azure.microsoft.com/regions/services/) website for the latest.
     - Virtual Machine size: NC6
 2. Once the VM is ready, download the remote desktop (RDP) file from the Overview blade of your VM in the Azure Portal and login.
 If you are unfamiliar with this process, see [Connect to a VM](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/connect-logon).
 3. Once you are connected to your DLVM, open the Start Menu and run `Anaconda Prompt`.